LanguagMunity/course--en--es--experiment001/docs/participate-osx.md

 click on "Shell" in the menu bar, then select "New Window" > "New Window with Settings - Basic".

+## Step 4 - Make Sure that your 'bin' Directory is On the Execution Path

+Inside your home directory, there is a file called ".bash_profile".

+Now that you have installed Text Wrangler is installed (as of Step 1) assuming that you have also installed the __edit__ command as well, you can open that file in Text Rangler by typing (or copy/pasting) the following command into the terminal (which you opened in Step 3):

+    edit ~/.bash_profile

+Once Text Wrangler has opened the file, make sure that the following two lines are added near the beginning of the file.

+    PATH="${HOME}/bin:${PATH}"
+    export PATH

+Now, save the changes you made to the file, and close the editing window.
+Then, close all terminal windows - and open a new one so that the changes you just made can take effect.

-## Step 4 - Make sure the JSON CPAN module for PERL is installed
+## Step 5 - Make sure the JSON CPAN module for PERL is installed
 To do this step, you will need to create a PERL script that does all the testing and, if necessary, all the installation - and then run that script.